mtrebi/thread-pool/README.md

 # Build instructions

 This project has been developed using Netbeans and Linux but it should work on Windows, MAC OS and Linux.
-It can be easily build using CMake and different generators.
+It can be easily build using CMake and different other generators.
 The following code can be used to generate the VS 2017 project files:

 ```c
 // VS 2017